ClaudioMerola/HFServerEvents/README.md

 <br/><br/>

-The forwarding Subscription were created:
+The forwarding Subscriptions were created:

 <br/><br/>